-PowerShell remoting features allows to configure computers to receive remote commands.
-Administrator can run commands on remote systems.
+PowerShell remoting features allow configuring computers to receive remote commands.
+The administrator can run commands on remote systems.

 The Enable-PSRemoting cmdlet configures the computers to receive PowerShell remote commands.
 PowerShell remoting is enabled by default on Windows server platforms.
 However, PSRemoting needs to be enabled using Enable-PSRemoting on other versions of Windows.

-In this tutorial, I will explain you how to PowerShell Enable-PSRemoting and use remoting features on Windows Server system.
+In this tutorial, we will discuss how to PowerShell Enable-PSRemoting and use remoting features on the Windows Server system.

 PowerShell Enable-PSRemoting